l7mp/stunner/doc/WHY.md

 * **It inhibits elastic scaling.** Kubernetes scales workloads at the per-pod granularity.
-When each node occupies an entire Kubernetes node, scaling the media plane equals adding/removing Kubernetes nodes, which is a cumbersome, lengthy, and most importantly, costly(!)  process.
+When each node occupies an entire Kubernetes node, scaling the media plane equals adding/removing Kubernetes nodes, which is a cumbersome, lengthy, and most importantly, costly process.
 In addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a single video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is extremely costly for running, say, a single 2-party conference.
-Worse of all, you have to make the decision which one to use at installation time.
+Worse of all, you have to make the decision at installation time.

 * **It is a security nightmare.** Given today's operational reality, exposing an entire fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for